aws-samples/shopfloor-connectivity/docs/sfc-data-processing-filtering.md

 ## Condition Filters

-After the Data Change and Value Change filters, if any, have been applied [Condition filters](./core/condition-filter-configuration.md) can be used to select values based on other values of the same source.
-This makes it possible to include or exclude values if other values, or combinations of values do exist, or do not exist in the same source.
-Operators that can be used are :
+After applying the Data Change and Value Change filters, if any, [Condition filters](./core/condition-filter-configuration.md) can be used to select values based on other values from the same source.
+This makes it possible to include or exclude values if other values or combinations of values exist or do not exist in the same source.
+Operators that can be used include:

 - ***any*** : Any of a list of values must exist